Bit of background:

 As the only major exhibition and competition of its type in Far Western NSW the competition is both a resource and an opportunity for organisations and artists to promote their work.

-Prizes are given in the categories of Photographic & Digital Art, 3-D Design & Sculpture (including ceramics & glass art) and Open Art (Painting, drawing, etching and drawing) and Ceramics (new in 2017!) with entries and prizes assessed by a panel.
+Prizes are awarded in the categories of Photographic & Digital Art, 3D Design & Sculpture, Open Art (Painting, drawing, etching and drawing) and Ceramics (new in 2017!) with entries and prizes assessed by a panel.
 A prize is awarded to winning artists in each section as well as People’s Choice and an award to the most Outstanding Indigenous Artist.
 Prizes include cash and exhibition and mentoring opportunities.

 Outback Archies 2016: